Dorothy Calthorpe

-Dorothy Calthorpe (1648–1693) was a philanthropist and an writer of poetry known for an autograph manuscript volume containing poems, a prose romance, and two devotional prose narratives.
+Dorothy Calthorpe (1648–1693) was a philanthropist and a writer of poetry known for an autograph manuscript volume containing poems, a prose romance, and two devotional prose narratives.

 Early life and family

 Calthorpe was born in Ampton, Suffolk on 28 December 1648 to James Calthorpe and Dorothy Reynolds.

 Her father James was a roundhead serving as High Sheriff of Suffolk, in 1656, during the Protectorate of Oliver Cromwell, by whom he was knighted at Whitehall, 10 December, in the same year.

 She lived her entire life in the village and remained unmarried.